Marriage Retreats Pastor & Ministry Leader Retreats

 You Can Vacation With Children and Stay Sane: Here’s Eight Tips!

-The holidays are rapidly approaching, and for many of you, that means traveling for family trips and holiday vacations is on the horizon as well.
+Summer is here, and for many of you, that means traveling for family trips is on the horizon as well.
 We’ve all had conversations around whether vacations with kids are really vacations at all.
 Maybe, for you and your spouse, they feel like you’ve packed your family up and moved to a different location with all the same responsibilities, emotions, and routines as before.
 So, is it possible to shift your perspective?
 Can you actually vacation with kids, enjoy yourself and your spouse, and rejuvenate your family and your marriage?
 Check out these tips, and pick a couple to put into play when planning your next trip with your kiddos.
 Thank us later!

 Young married couple with children planning a vacation and practicing stay connected while they travel with their kids